Healios/gridsome-barebone/README.md

-# Typescript Starter for Gridsome
+# Typescript, Tailwind CSS, PurgeCSS & I18n starter for Gridsome

 This is a starter template for Gridsome using Typescript, Tailwind CSS, PurgeCSS & I18n.
-It uses **eslint** and **typescript** for static code analisys.
+It uses **ESLint** and **Typescript** for static code analisys.
 In order to integrate these tools with Visual Studio Code, you'll need to install **ESLint** and **Vetur** extensions for the editor.

 ### 1. Install Gridsome CLI tool